WPSwitzerland/wordpress-websites-switzerland-worldwide/wordpress-sites-in-switzerland.md

-#WordPress websites in Switzerland
+# Non-agency websites in Switzerland which are powered by WordPress
 Please do not add agencies' own websites here.
 Add them to [this file](https://github.com/WPSwitzerland/wordpress-websites-switzerland-worldwide/blob/master/wordpress-developers-and-agencies-switzerland.md).
+This site is for client/personal projects only.

 ## Agency (no dev Agencies)
 - [NPO4Cloud](https://www.npo4cloud.ch/)